-These types of mouthwash are aimed to achieve a whitening effect.
-Mouthwash with hydrogen peroxide is the main type of mouthwash for this effect.
+Hydrogen peroxide mouthwash is a mouthwash that aims to achieve a whitening effect.
+Hydrogen peroxide mouthwash is the main type of mouthwash for this effect.

 Although they are not as potent as other whitening products, they can still lighten the teeth' colour after constant use.

-Mouthwashes with chlorhexidine are usually prescribed by the dentist to help treat cases of severe gum disease and periodontitis.
+chlorhexidine mouthwash is usually prescribed by the dentist to help treat cases of severe gum disease and periodontitis.

 However, it shouldn't be used for prolonged periods as it is a mouthwash which stains the teeth.
 These stains can only be removed by a dentist through professional cleaning.

 Some mouthwash contains fluoride in their formula.
 This helps strengthen the teeth and prevent cavities.
 Fluoride is an essential mineral that allows the teeth to remineralize after a bacterial attack that could lead to caries.